tleguern/ansible-role-cstrike-source/README.md

 An Ansible role that installs and configures a Counter-Strike: Source dedicated server.

+The game server is downloaded thought Steam and exposed as a systemd service for easier management.
+Using this role it is possible to publish a minimalist server with custom maps.
+For more advanced configuration it is necessary to install [Metamod:Source](https://github.com/Aversiste/ansible-role-metamod-source) and [SourceMod](https://github.com/Aversiste/ansible-role-sourcemod).

 ## Requirements

 An ansible role dedicated to the installation of SteamCMD such as [ansible-steamcmd](https://github.com/Aversiste/ansible-steamcmd).